advanced-python-ds/ex-code-as-data/README.md

 #### Working with Error Messages

-This coding exercise consists of 9 steps total, with accompanying test suite that can be found in evaluate.py
+This coding exercise consists of 9 steps total, with an accompanying test suite that can be found in [evaluate.py](day3_tiktok/evaluate.py)

 Good luck!